macder/wfv-validation/README.md

 WFV uses [Valitron](https://github.com/vlucas/valitron) as the validation library.

 ## Features
-Just a library to handle form input validation with WordPress.
+Just an API for input validation with WordPress.

 ...nothing more, nothing less